 By Christopher Skach

 Editor’s Note: This 5-part series of posts will walk you through the fundamentals of radar test and measurement.
-Here’s what we have on tap:
+Here’s the lineup

 - Part 1: Radar basics, including continuous and pulsed radar, with a deeper dive into pulsed radar.